 - Myotonic dystrophy type 1 (myotonia, facial weakness, distal muscle atrophy, autosomal dominant inheritance, molecular genetic testing of DMPK)

 - PEO with ragged red fibers.
 If muscle biopsy shows RRF, the mitochondrial DNA deletion syndromes with PEO as well as MERRF need to be considered.
-Simplex cases (affected individuals with no known family history of PEO) usually have large-scale single deletions of mtDNA demonstrable by Southern blot analysis of muscle mtDNA, but could have an autosomal dominant or autosomal recessive disorder caused by primary mutations in nuclear genes [DiMauro & Hirano 2005].
-Maternally inherited PEO in most cases is caused by MT-TL1 mutation m.3243A>G [Moraes et al 1993].
-However, a small number of additional mtDNA mutations have been associated with PEO.
+Simplex cases (affected individuals with no known family history of PEO) usually have large-scale single deletions of mtDNA demonstrable by Southern blot analysis of muscle mtDNA, but could have an autosomal dominant or autosomal recessive disorder caused by primary pathogenic variants in nuclear genes [DiMauro & Hirano 2005].
+Maternally inherited PEO in most cases is caused by MT-TL1 pathogenic variant m.3243A>G [Moraes et al 1993].
+However, a small number of additional mtDNA pathogenic variants have been associated with PEO.

 Diabetes mellitus.
 Individuals with MELAS who have diabetes mellitus are typically thin, with mid-adult onset.
 Although individuals initially respond to diet, then to oral hypoglycemic agents, they rapidly develop insulin dependence.
 MELAS should be considered in individuals with diabetes mellitus who are deaf or have a family history suggesting maternal inheritance.